Rishab27279/U-Tube-AI/README.md

 ## 💡 Why This Matters

-Educational YouTube videos increasingly rely on visual aids—code editors, slides, architectural diagrams—that don't appear in auto-generated transcripts.
+Educational YouTube videos (Strivers, Programming with Most, CampusX, etc..) increasingly rely on visual aids—code editors, slides, architectural diagrams—that don't appear in auto-generated transcripts.
 As of 2025, major AI note-taking tools still process only audio/text, leaving students manually pausing videos to copy slide content.

-U-Tube AI solves this by treating visual information as **first-class data**, not an afterthought, while maintaining practical cost efficiency for real-world use.
+U-Tube AI is my try of solving this by treating visual information as **first-class data**, not an afterthought, while maintaining practical cost efficiency for real-world use.

 ### Workflow at Glance: